openfga/openfga.dev/blog/fine-grained-news-2024-02.md

 We wrapped up the [RFC for Modular Models](https://github.com/openfga/rfcs/blob/main/20231212-modular-models.md), which will enable multiple teams to work on different parts of the model independently and we are now working on the implementation.
 We'd love feedback on the RFC.

-Wait for a demo on our next Community Meeting!
+Wait for a demo on our next [Community Meeting](https://github.com/openfga/community/blob/main/community-meetings.md)!

 ## Community News

 - Learn [how stacklok is using OpenFGA](https://stacklok.com/blog/using-openfga-to-build-a-relationship-based-authorization-model-in-minder) to implement authorization in Minder, an open source project that makes it easier to apply and automate the enforcement of security checks and policies across multiple GitHub repositories.

 - Check this [OpenFGA tutorial](https://www.albertcoronado.com/2024/02/08/tutorial-openfga/) by [Alberto Coronado](https://twitter.com/acoronadoc) (in Spanish!).

 - [Raghd Hamzeh](https://www.linkedin.com/in/raghdhamzeh/) joined [Whitney Lee](https://twitter.com/wiggitywhitney) in an in-depth Tanzu ⚡️Enlightning [session](https://www.youtube.com/watch?v=yTgtAzhvC28) about OpenFGA.

 ## Transitioning from Discord to CNCF's Slack

 As you may know, we've been using Discord for the OpenFGA community.
 We’ll transition it to the CNCF [OpenFGA Slack channel](https://cloud-native.slack.com/archives/C06G1NNH47N).
-If you are not part of the CNCF Slack workspace,  you need to join to the [CNCF Slack](https://slack.cncf.io) first.
+If you are not part of the CNCF Slack workspace, you need to join the [CNCF Slack](https://slack.cncf.io) first.

 ## See you next month!